soumya707/wishnet-in/README.md

 ### Configurations

-To do a fresh start of the application, create a directory called `instance` in the root of the project.
+To do a fresh start of the application, set the `FLASK_APP` environment variable to `website/__init__.py`.
+This will let you use the `flask` command line command later on.
+Then create a directory called `instance` in the root of the project.
 Once inside the `instance` directory, create a file called `config.py` and put specific configurations.
 The following might serve as an example:

 ``` python